Shashwat-CODING/streamion/README.md

 # Streamion

-**Streamion** is a specialized Invidious-compatible backend service designed to run in environments with restricted network access or where VPN routing is required.
+**Streamion** is a specialized Invidious-compatible based backend service designed to run in environments with restricted network access or where VPN routing is required.
 It combines a **Go-based WireGuard Proxy** with a **Deno/TypeScript Application** in a single Docker container.

 ## Architecture